berthubert/simplomon/README.md

 above.

 If you want a full featured complicated monitoring system, there is lots of choice already, and this isn't it.
-Also, as it stands simplomon won't scale to thousands of checks.
+Also, as it stands simplomon won't scale to tens of thousands of checks.

 If you miss features that just make sense, do let me know!
 Open an issue please.